1. a pipe or channel that carries off water, sewage, etc.

 9. (trans.) to consume or make constant demands on (resources, energy, etc.); exhaust; sap

-10. (intr.) to disappear or leave, especially gradually
+10. (intr.) to disappear or leave, in particular if gradually